-In preparation for your formal Demonstration Teaching (described in step 5 below), you will complete preclinical experiences designed to introduce you to the classroom through a series of activities, including observations and lesson planning.
+In preparation for your formal Student Teaching (described in step 5 below), you will complete preclinical experiences designed to introduce you to the classroom through a series of activities, including observations and lesson planning.
 Working under the guidance of a WGU Placement Specialist, you will be asked to make arrangements with a local school to complete these activities.

-5. Complete a term of in-classroom student teaching (Demonstration Teaching)
+5. Complete a term of in-classroom Student Teaching

-Demonstration Teaching (or student teaching) is a critical component of any teaching degree program.
-This inclassroom experience is invaluable in helping to integrate the academic knowledge and teaching skills you've developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and with confidence.
+Student Teaching is a critical component of any teaching degree program.
+This in-classroom experience is invaluable in helping to integrate the academic knowledge and teaching skills you've developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and with confidence.

-Demonstration Teaching (DT) at WGU covers the competencies required for in-classroom proficiency.
-DT is a full-time, supervised, in-classroom experience of a minimum of 12-20 weeks.
-During Demonstration Teaching, you will be hosted by an experienced teacher.
-You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Host Teacher to evaluate your performance based on accepted professional standards.
+Student Teaching at WGU covers the competencies required for in-classroom proficiency.
+Student Teaching is a fulltime, supervised, in-classroom experience of a minimum of 12-20 weeks.
+During Student Teaching, you will be hosted by an experienced teacher.
+You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Mentor Teacher to evaluate your performance based on accepted professional standards.

-As you approach your Demonstration Teaching, a WGU Placement Specialist will work with you to set up your placement.
-The process of scheduling your DT placement may take up to six months.
+As you approach your Student Teaching, a WGU Placement Specialist will work with you to set up your placement.
+The process of scheduling your placement may take up to six months.
 You may be required to assist in the process of setting up your placement.
 In some cases, you may be required to commute up to two hours (or in rare cases longer than this).
-Note that students are not permitted to work during their Demonstration Teaching experience.
-You must be at least 18 years of age before you may begin the application process or participate in preclinical experiences or Demonstration Teaching.
+Note that students are not permitted to work during their Student Teaching experience.
+You must be at least 18 years of age before you may begin the application process or participate in preclinical experiences or Student Teaching.

-Demonstration Teaching may not be waived and prior experience may not be used to satisfy this requirement as you must demonstrate competency in the classroom in order to complete your WGU degree program.
+Student Teaching may not be waived and prior experience may not be used to satisfy this requirement as you must demonstrate competency in the classroom in order to complete your WGU degree program.